-- I make my Guardian debut in this classic interview from fellow only child Elizabeth Flux.
+- I made my Guardian debut in this classic interview from fellow only child Elizabeth Flux.

-- A tender and compelling chateroo with Myf Warhurt.
+- A tender and compelling chateroo with Myf Warhurst.

 - Pseudo counselling session with excellent psychologists on Triple R’s Radiotherapy.

-- Lifestyles of the poor and infamous, or eloquent expose by one of Australia’s hardest working artists?
+- Lifestyles of the poor and infamous, or an eloquent examination by one of Australia’s hardest working artists?
 You decide as I bare my artistic soul for Kill Your Darlings.

 - Rigorous pow-wow about schizophrenia on RNs Life Matters.
 Plus more radio action with ABC Adelaide & ABC Sydney.